-Mohammad Sami bowled Longest over of 17 balls in ODI cricket.
+Mohammad Sami bowled Longest over in ODI cricket.
+A 17 Ball Over

 Playing against Bangladesh at the Asia Cup, Sami opened the bowling with Shabbir Ahmed, and after bowling a brilliant maiden over, he went on to have himself a wild 17-ball over which included seven wides and four no-balls for 22 runs in all (full scorecard).